 Frances had an art college training in graphic design with an interest in printmaking.
-On leaving college she worked for several years as a freelance designer on corporate projects and designing books before discovering the lure of clay.
-After twelve years in France she returned to live in Wiltshire and, as her three children grew up, set up her current studio at the beginning of 2013.
-This gave her much needed space to continue with new ideas and directions.
+On leaving college she worked for several years as a freelance designer before discovering the lure of clay.
+She set up her current studio at the beginning of 2013 in Wiltshire, which gave her much needed space to develop ideas and new directions.

 For news of exhibitions and workshops please go to the events

 or follow Frances on Instagram

 Member of the Hampshire and Berkshire Guild of Craftsmen

 2018 Linescapes - Front Room, Brampton, Cumbria

 2017 Explore Making - with Hampshire & Berkshire Guild of Craftsmen in Stockbridge

 2017 Linescapes - with Carolyn Marr RSPB Gallery Geltside Nature Reserve, Cumbria

 2017 Ground 4 - Florence Arts Centre, Cumbria

 2017 Whitchurch Silk Mill - with Hampshire & Berkshire Guild of Craftsmen